craftercms/docs/source/by-role/developer/composable/extensions/craftercms-marketplace.rst

 - ``blueprint``: This type of extension (blueprint) can be used as a template to create projects, it includes support for parameters to allow dynamic sites that use API keys or passwords for external services.
-For more information about creating blueprints you can follow this guide: :ref:`create-a-blueprint`.
+For more information about creating blueprints you can follow this guide: :ref:`blueprints`.

 - ``plugin``: This type of extension can be used to add features to existing projects, it can include authoring and delivery extensions.
 For more information about creating plugins you can follow this guide: :ref:`how-do-i-make-my-own-plugin`